Lindsey Graham: Trump’s Doctrine, Peace in the Middle East, and FBI Abuse - October 7th, Hour 2

 The gang members being arrested, the crime, the criminals being sent back and put in jail will make Chicago safer.

-But the President Trump is doing what he promised to do to deal with the invasion created by Biden.
+But President Trump is doing what he promised to do to deal with the invasion created by Biden.

 And people in Chicago should be welcoming the help, not fighting it.

-You know, a lot of people don't know that you are president one of President Trump's closest friends, and I know that you have a lovely relationship and he gives you a hard time sometimes, but you are somebody that plays golf with them regularly.
+And I know that you have a lovely relationship and he gives you a hard time sometimes, but you are somebody that plays golf with him regularly.

-You're bet your best friends with them.
+You're best friends with them.

-Um I'm not sure if people know how close you are.
+I'm not sure if people know how close you are.

 Things that I'll be very frank, Senator, I wasn't sure I'd ever see in my lifetime.